erik-riklund/forma/packages/compiler/README.md

 - ⚙️ **Composable** — build UIs by combining reusable components

 ---

+**Forma** is a declarative, component-based template compiler designed to streamline server-side rendering.
+With its clean and minimal syntax, Forma transforms templates into secure, self-contained render functions, enabling the creation of fast, lightweight, and scalable applications.

+The compiler delivers a robust feature set with a minimal footprint, making it an excellent fit for modern server-rendered web development.
+Its focus on server-side rendering ensures simplicity and performance, making it ideal for scenarios where client-side interactivity isn’t required.

+> Use complementary tools like [Alpine.js](https://alpinejs.dev/) to layer in lightweight, declarative interactivity while Forma handles secure, server-rendered HTML.
+This pairing enhances your UI where needed, without adding runtime complexity or compromising security.

+### 🔧 Versatile by design

+While Forma is primarily designed with server-focused web development in mind, its versatility allows it to be adapted for other use cases as well.
+These include:

+- **Static site generation** 📄<br>
+  Forma can be used to pre-render static HTML pages for blogs, documentation sites, or marketing pages, ensuring fast load times and SEO optimization.
+- **PDF generation** 📑<br>
+  Combine Forma with libraries like [Puppeteer](https://pptr.dev/) to create dynamic, server-rendered PDFs for invoices, reports, or other documents.
+- **Email template rendering** 📧<br>
+  Its secure and predictable syntax makes it a great choice for generating dynamic email templates with personalized content.
+- **Command-line tools** 💻<br>
+  Forma's lightweight nature makes it suitable for building CLI tools that generate HTML or other text-based outputs.

+By extending its use beyond traditional web development, Forma serves as a lightweight and powerful tool across a wide range of applications that require efficient and secure template rendering.

+---

+## ⚡ Performance

+*Performance tests will be added continuously to test the limits.*

+- ✅ Compiled and rendered a simple component **1,000** times in ~**60ms**
+- ✅ Compiled **1,003** components and executed **3,001** total renders in ~**100ms**
+- ✅ Rendered a precompiled component **100,000** times in ~**90ms**
+- ✅ Rendered a list with **100 items** using a precompiled component **1,000** times in ~**50ms**
+- ✅ Compiled and rendered a component with **100 dependencies**, **100** times in ~**400ms**
+- ✅ Rendered a deeply nested recursive component tree with **111,111 nodes** in ~**150ms**

+Forma isn’t just fast under pressure — **it’s composed.** 🥁

+> All tests were conducted using the [Bun](https://bun.sh/) runtime.

+---
 ## 📦 Installation

 To install Forma Compile, use your preferred `npm`-compatible package manager: